 Travelers entering Albania with legal medications are not generally required to abide by any specific Albanian regulation.
 However, customary practice dictates that for amounts which far exceed those sufficient for 30 days of treatment, Albanian health and customs authorities may request travelers to show a doctor’s prescription.
 Some narcotics, psychotropic and doping substances are legal for use but prohibited for import into Albania and if found by Border or Customs authorities will lead to legal difficulties.
 Travelers carrying narcotics for personal medical use must have a medical certificate drawn up by the competent state health authority prior to their departure.
 Failure to do this may result in the confiscation of the narcotic by the customs authorities.

 Should travelers have any medical issues or questions regarding medicine while staying in Albania, they should contact a doctor or hospital.
-For a list of some doctors and hospital operating in Albania, please read below.
+For a list of some doctors and hospital operating in Albania, please read above.

 Shipping Medication From the United States to Albania